-- 5 have a mix of sources, with isoprene (the largest global emission by mass) being the prime exception with emissions almost exclusively from terrestrial vegetation.
-Incomplete combustion is generally the largest individual anthropogenic source of NMHCs, including petrol and diesel engines, static power generation and the burning of wood and coal for heating and cooking.
-Natural sources from combustion also exist through - vegetation burning, which occurs in many different locations, from the tropics in South America, Africa, SE Asia and Australia through to the boreal forests of North America and Siberia.
-As a class of compound NMHCs have a wide range of atmospheric lifetimes, from a few minutes to several months, which together with their disparate regional sources, have a major impact on their global distributions (Atkinson, 1994). - The routine measurement of NMHCs has been historically skewed towards urban and sub-urban locations reflecting the important role of NMHCs in controlling urban air quality.
-In urban locations the sources of most NMHCs tend to be overwhelming anthropogenic and in many locations have shown downwards trends of the order 1- 5 % per year (von Schneidermesser et al., 2010), dependent on species, arising from - the effective introduction of vehicle emissions control technologies and a reduction in industrial and domestic solvent usage.
+Biomass burning has long been recognised as a major source of trace gases to the atmosphere, of relevance to this study, being the work of Crutzen et al. (1979) first estimating the emission of carbon monoxide (and other gases) from biomass burning.
+The co-emission of hydrocarbon species along with CO has been reported extensively and the correlation with CO used to derive emission ratios for many species (e.g. Crutzen and Andreae, 1990).
+Vegetation burning occurs globally from the tropics in South America, Africa, SE Asia and Australia through to the boreal forests of North America and Siberia.
+A summary of emissions for many trace species including hydrocarbons is reported in Andreae and Merlet (2001).
+As a class of compound NMHCs have a wide range of atmospheric lifetimes, from a few minutes to several months, which together with their disparate regional sources, control their global distributions (Atkinson, 1994).

+Long-term automated measurements of NMHCs are currently skewed in number towards urban and sub-urban locations, reflecting the important role of NMHCs in controlling urban air quality.
+In urban locations the sources of most NMHCs tend to be overwhelmingly anthropogenic and in many locations have shown downwards trends of the order 1-5 % per year (von Schneidemesser et al., 2010), dependant on species, arising from the effective introduction of vehicle emissions control technologies and a reduction in industrial and domestic solvent usage.
+Global data on emissions, disaggregated by sector, geography, time and hydrocarbon species, do not currently exist.
+However at a national level, using the UK as an example, exhaust emissions and solvent usage have decreased to around 1/4 and 1/3 respectively of the emissions in 1990 (see for example http://naei.defra.gov.uk/).
+Trends in developing countries are more difficult to estimate given a lack of observations.
+It may be a reasonable assumption that catalytic controls may not have as effectively penetrated vehicle fleets in these locations and growth in traffic volume may outweigh control measures.
+It is potentially reasonable however to assume that there has not been an increase in benzene use as a solvent since it has been replaced effectively by other less harmful solvents.
 Observations of NMHCs in the background atmosphere are confined largely to process studies and short-term research missions.
-A substantial literature exists on the subject, and we refer the reader to dedicated texts, e.g., "Volatile organic compounds in the Atmosphere", Koppman (2007). - There is an increase in the number of long-term (> 5 yr) background measurements (typically hundreds of km from urban sources) of NMHCs in the troposphere, using flask samples (Pozzer et al., 2010) and from in situ observations (e.g. Plass-Duelmer et al., 2002, Read et al., 2009).
-Recognizing the importance of addressing this measurement gap, the World Meteorological Organization now has a specific long-term monitoring activity for volatile organic compounds (VOCs) as part of the Global Atmosphere Watch programme (WMO-GAW) (Helmig et al., 2009).
+A substantial literature exists on the subject, and we refer the reader to dedicated texts, e.g. "Volatile Organic Compounds In The Atmosphere" (Koppman, 2007).

+There is an increase in the number of long-term (> 5 yr) background measurements (typically hundreds of km from urban sources) of NMHCs in the troposphere, using flask samples (Pozzer et al., 2010) and from in situ observations (e.g. Plass-Duelmer et al., 2002; Read et al., 2009; Simpson et al., 2012).
+Recognizing the importance of addressing the limited extent of measurements relative to other atmospheric species, the World Meteorological Organization now has a specific long-term monitoring activity for volatile organic compounds (VOCs) as part of the Global Atmosphere Watch programme (WMO-GAW) (Helmig et al., 2009).
 NMHCs including ethane, propane, acetylene, butane and pentane form part of the target suite of compounds (WMO technical document 2007) in this network.
-Observations of NMHCs in remote terrestrial